-Older Adult Care for Texas Nurses (2 CH)
+Older Adult and Geriatric Care for Texas Nurses

 Online Continuing Education Course

-MANDATORY CNE FOR TEXAS NURSES.
-Fulfills Texas Board of Nursing 2 contact hour requirement for older adult care or geriatric care.
-Course covers goals of care for seniors; physiologic and cognitive changes of aging, elder abuse, palliative and end-of-life care.
+TEXAS MANDATORY NURSING CNE.
+Fulfills the Texas Board of Nursing 2 contact hour requirement for older adult care or geriatric care.
+Any Texas LVN, RN, or APRN whose practice includes the older adult or geriatric population is required to complete at least two contact hours in every licensure cycle.
+Course covers goals of care for seniors; physiologic and cognitive changes of aging, elder abuse, and end-of-life care.

 Course Price: $20.00

 Choose a profession below:

 This course fulfills the requirement for nurses in Texas whose practice includes older adult or geriatric populations for at least 2 contact hours of continuing education relating to older adult care.